OB7-IRD/t3/README.md

 ## Cheatsheet

 Working in progress for this section.
+Be patient.

 ## Usage